5 Signs You Should Take a Chronic Fatigue Test

 This is the part of the article where I tell you that there’s no single test that can definitively diagnose CFS.
 Diagnosing CFS requires a careful process of ruling out other causes of fatigue and evaluating specific symptoms.
 The diagnosis usually begins with a general workup by a family doctor, followed by more specialized testing as necessary.

-Here’s a breakdown of the tests commonly run in the workup for chronic fatigue syndrome, from the initial visit to more specific blood tests that might be ordered by specialists.
+Here’s a breakdown of the tests commonly run for chronic fatigue syndrome, from the initial visit to more specific blood tests that might be ordered by specialists.

 Initial Workup by a Family Doctor